 Starting out in 2001, writing and producing from his home studio in Liverpool, Heron released two limited edition vinyl 7 inch singles on his own Cracked Analogue label, and was quickly signed to Hut Recordings (Virgin).
 On signing, he immediately released his self-produced debut album ‘The Brown Room’ to critical acclaim, including 'Record Of The Week' in The Sunday Times: Culture Magazine.

-While Heron has always continued to write and record music, he stopped officially releasing material until he was approached remotely prior to the lockdown in 2020 by Cathy Jain who was just 15 years old at the time.
-She invited him to collaborate on some demos she was working on.
-For more details, refer to the producer section.
+While Heron has always continued to write and record music, he stopped officially releasing material until he was approached prior to the lockdown in 2020 by Cathy Jain who was just 15 years old at the time.
+She invited him to collaborate remotely, on some demos she was working on.
+For more details, please refer to the producer section.

 “Most gloriously, The Brown Room catches an artist as yet unaffected and overawed by big-budget commercial imperatives.
 The mistakes are left in, and only increase the sense of a musician with a lot to say, and in a hurry to say it: What a way to begin.”